Sleepytale Logo

 Quick answer

 Montessori for babies is defined less by a shopping list and more by a mindset: offer simple, natural things a baby can grasp and explore, follow their stage, and keep the room calm rather than busy.
 That means the best Montessori baby toys are wooden, purposeful, and quiet, not flashing and loud.
-This guide covers the best Montessori baby toys of 2026 from Lovevery, PlanToys, Manhattan Toy, and Hape, and then explains how Sleepytale carries the same child led, screen light spirit into a calm companion for lullabies now and stories and lessons later.
+This guide covers the best Montessori baby toys of 2026 from Lovevery, PlanToys, Manhattan Toy, and Hape, and then explains how Sleepytale carries the same child led, screen light spirit as an AI friend for kids named Cleo, who sings lullabies now and makes stories, musicals, lessons, rhymes, and chats as your baby grows.

 Best Montessori Baby Toys at a Glance